Roomers: Fall 2024 Arrival Survival Guide

 For your beds, we recommend that you bring extra long twin sheets, blankets, bed spread, pillow and pillow case.

 • For bathrooms, we suggest towels, wash cloths, buckets, robes, shower shoes and other toiletries.
 Marquette University custodial personnel clean the common bathrooms.
-Students with private bathrooms are responsible for providing a shower curtain and for cleaning their own personal baths.
+Students with private bathrooms are responsible for providing a shower curtain (shower liners are provided) and for cleaning their own bathrooms.
 Cleaning private bathrooms remains of utmost importance.

 • The following electrical devices are acceptable: